On balanced biregular cages: Balanced biregular cages of girth and

 \section{Balanced biregular cages of girth $3$ and $4$}

-The solution of the classical cage problem is easy for $g=3$ and $4.$ The $(k,g)$-cages are the complete graphs $K_{k+1}$, and the complete bipartite graphs $K_{k,k}$, respectively.
-In this section, we determine the babi-cages for $2\leq r<s$ and $g=3,4$.
+In this section, we give the exact orders of babi-cages when $g\in \{3,4\}$.
+Recall that, the solution for the classical problem in these cases is easy, for any $k\geq 2$, the $(k,3)$-cage is the complete graph $K_{k+1}$, and the $(k,4)$-cage is the complete bipartite graph $K_{k,k}$.

 \begin{theorem} Let $2\leq r<s$ be integers.
 Then

 If $r>\frac{s+1}{2} $, then

 \end{theorem}